 What is Workflow?

 Workflow is the automation of a business process, in whole or part, during which documents, information, or tasks are passed from one participant to another for action, according to a set of procedural rules.
-Simply put, it’s really nothing more than a formal description of the steps involved in getting from idea to finished “product”, which could be anything from this blog post to the Hoover Dam.
+Simply put, it is nothing more than a formal description of the steps involved in getting from idea to finished “product.”
+And the product could be anything from a blog post like this to the Hoover Dam.

-Whenever we ask questions like “How can I reduce my cost of operations, manual effort, and resource requirements?”, we’re initiating a workflow analysis.
+Whenever we ask questions like, “How can I reduce my cost of operations, manual effort, and resource requirements?” we are initiating a workflow analysis.
 (This of course goes back to the age-old question, “How can I build a better mousetrap?”)

 How Does Technology Improve Workflow?

-- Through efficiency: Replacing paper-based steps with automated processes, such as with decision-making, QA, and approval chains
+- Efficiency – Technology can allow you to replace paper-based steps with automated processes, such as decision-making, quality assurance, and approval chains

-- Through quality of services: Increase customer satisfaction through scanning versus rekeying, decreased errors and revisions, and reduced backlogs
+- Quality – Increase customer satisfaction through scanning versus re-keying information, decrease errors and revisions, and reduce backlogs through technology

-- Through faster response times: System-generated communications and responses to inquiries
+- Speed – Use technology for faster response times such as system-generated communications and responses to inquiries

-- Through reduced costs: Possible elimination of paper-based systems and drop in paper costs, storage space, and office space required
+- Cost Savings – Technology, especially cloud-based programs, can help eliminate paper-based systems and drop paper costs, storage space, and office space required

-Of all the workflow automation software package out there, Infinity recommends industry-leading M-Files.
-The experts at Infinity can help design your workflow in the M-Files system so that the solution is customized for your specific needs.
+Of all the workflow automation software packages out there, Infinity recommends industry-leading M-Files.
+Our experts can help design your workflow in the M-Files system so that the solution is customized for your specific needs.
 For more information on our approach to workflow automation, contact us today.